How to Avoid Setting your Team up for Failure

 This goes the same for yacht crew.
 If there is no tolerance for making mistakes the crew are more likely not to reach out for support and will engage in risky decision making (with the hope that the outcome will be positive).
 It is crucial to promote a learning culture onboard, where mistakes are embraced rather than criticised.
 Interestingly, Amy Edmondson and Google both found in their respective studies that the teams which made more mistakes were in fact more successful.

 Creating an environment in which people feel comfortable to take risks is key to fostering innovative workplaces.
 When workplaces encourage learning through failure you are likely to see an overall improvement in crew wellbeing, morale, engagement and productivity.
-The Crew Coach offers a suite of tailored workshops to assist crew in building a positive onboard culture and thriving workplace.
+The Crew Coach offers an online membership program to assist crew in building a positive onboard culture and thriving workplace.

 Defining Emotional safety